Nature Could Care Less How I Sound.

 I have to admit I felt a tad sheepish singing away in the woods all alone like this.
 And as I continued to sing, cougar fears assuaged, I started to feel some pressure to make a beautiful sound.
 I was surrounded by beauty, so surely I should contribute to that beauty through how I was singing?

 And then it struck me out of nowhere: nature doesn’t care how I sound.
-Don’t get me wrong, I don’t mean in an unfeeling, cold, hurtful way.
-No, this was a relieving, freeing, belonging kind of neutrality.
+Don’t get me wrong, I don’t mean 'doesn’t care’ in an unfeeling, cold, hurtful way.
+No, I mean a warm, relieving, freeing, belonging kind of neutrality.

-Nature hears me sing and I imagine says something like, “It’s as it should be.”
+Nature hears me sing and I imagine says something like, “It is as it should be.”
 Why?
-Because nature’s only requirement of me is already fulfilled in the fact that I exist.
-Singing is just an extension of fulfilling that requirement through expressing that existence in a sound, through a song.
+Because through singing I am fulfilling the only requirement nature has ever had of me - that I just BE.
+Singing is just an extension of fulfilling that requirement through expressing that “being” in a sound, through a song.

 In this moment of realization, I almost laughed out loud that I had started to get preoccupied by how beautiful or not beautiful my singing was.
 Surrounded by those towering, wise trees, the idea felt preposterous.